Goldmoney Inc. Reports Financial Results for Fourth Quarter and Fiscal Year 2022 and Publishes Annual Letter to ShareholdersJun 21, 2022

-In lieu of a conference call, shareholders of Goldmoney are encouraged to read the FY 2020 Shareholder Letter and submit any questions to management by emailing [email protected].
+Shareholders of Goldmoney are encouraged to submit questions to management by emailing [email protected].

 This news release contains non-IFRS financial measures; the Company believes that these measures provide investors with useful supplemental information about the financial performance of its business, enable comparison of financial results between periods where certain items may vary independent of business performance, and allow for greater transparency with respect to key metrics used by management in operating its business.
 Although management believes these financial measures are important in evaluating the Company's performance, they are not intended to be considered in isolation or as a substitute for, or superior to, financial information prepared and presented in accordance with IFRS.
 These non-IFRS financial measures do not have any standardized meaning and may not be comparable with similar measures used by other companies.
 For certain non-IFRS financial measures, there are no directly comparable amounts under IFRS.
 These non-IFRS financial measures should not be viewed as alternatives to measures of financial performance determined in accordance with IFRS.
 Moreover, presentation of certain of these measures is provided for year-over-year comparison purposes, and investors should be cautioned that the effect of the adjustments thereto provided herein have an actual effect on the Company's operating results.

-Tangible Common Equity2 is a non-IFRS measure.
+Tangible Capital is a non-IFRS measure.
 This figure excludes from total shareholder equity (i) intangibles, and (ii) goodwill, and is useful to demonstrate the tangible capital employed by the business.

-For a full reconciliation of non-IFRS financial measures used herein to their nearest IFRS equivalents, please see the section entitled “Reconciliation of Non-IFRS Financial Measures” in the Company’s MD&A for the year ended March 31, 2020.
+For a full reconciliation of non-IFRS financial measures used herein to their nearest IFRS equivalents, please see the section entitled "Reconciliation of Non-IFRS Financial Measures" in the Company's MD&A for the quarter ended March 31, 2022.

 About Goldmoney Inc.

-Goldmoney Inc. (TSX: XAU) is a precious metal focused investment company.
-Through its ownership of various operating subsidiaries, the company is engaged in precious metal investment, custody and storage, jewelry, coin retailing, and lending.
-Goldmoney manages and oversees in excess of $2.0 billion in assets for clients around the world.
-The company’s operating subsidiaries include: Goldmoney.com, Menē Inc. (TSXV: MENĒ), SchiffGold.com, and Lend & Borrow Trust.
+Goldmoney Inc. (TSX: XAU) is a precious metal-focused global business.
+Through its ownership of various operating subsidiaries, the Company is engaged in precious metal sales to its clients, including arranging delivery and storage of precious metals for its clients and coin retailing.
+Goldmoney clients located in over 100 countries hold approximately $2.23 billion in precious metal assets.
+The Company’s operating subsidiaries include: Goldmoney.com, SchiffGold.com and Totenpass.
+In addition to the Company’s principal business segments, the Company holds a significant interest in Menē Inc., which crafts pure 24-karat gold and platinum investment jewelry that is sold by gram weight.
 Through these businesses and other investment activities, Goldmoney gains long-term exposure to precious metals.
 For more information about Goldmoney, visit goldmoney.com.